enckse/pyxstitch/README.md

 #### index

-on multipage will produce an html file (by default of 0) to group images into a patter
+on multipage will produce an html file (by default of 0) to group images into a pattern
 ```
 --kv page_no_index=1
 ```